We research and build stuff

 The MAGICapp platform can be used in multiple ways for different users.

 You can use the platform to create your guidelines.
-There is process and method support in the platform that will help you adhere to standards for trustworthy guidelines.
-The platform is online and collaborative, so your whole team can get access and work on their bit, without the need of multiple documents being sent back and forth.
+There is process and method support in the platform that will help you adhere to standards for trustworthy guidelines, including GRADE.
+The platform is online and collaborative, so your whole team can get access and work on their part, without the need for multiple documents being sent back and forth.

-You can use our platform to publish your guidelines and you can also export the content to other platforms.
-From your own website you can place links to your guideline, and to specific recommendations should you wish to do so.
+You can use our platform to publish your guidelines, as well as export the content to other platforms.
+From your own website you can place links to your guideline, to specific recommendations or create pop-ups showing individual Summary of findings tables, graphical views, recommendations and Decision aids.
+We welcome any wish for integration into other platforms or websites, and will help you as much as we can.

-The platform also have an evidence summary component, that can be used to create and publish evidence summaries.
-You can create simpler evidence summaries or multilayered evidence summaries with statements/conclusions and key information.
+The platform have an evidence summary component, that can be used to create and publish evidence summaries.
+GRADE support is built into the process also here.
+You can create free standing evidence summaries or multilayered interactive evidence summaries with graphical interfaces, statements/conclusions, rationales, and Evidence to decision frameworks.

 Take advantage of new features